lisalindqvist95/proj2/README.md

   - The website is responsive so that it can be used on different screen-sizes.
   - It has three media queries for different sizes: max width of 865px, max width of 600px, 425px.
 The width was chosen based on when the layout started to look distorted.
 If more features and visuals are added to the site it will mots likely need to be adjusted with more mediea queries.
   - The responsiveness was tested using DevTools.
+  - Sometimes depending on the sixe of the window, the background got distracting for the readability of the navbar, this was fixed by adding a background color to the navbar.

 ### Browser Testing